LivingTrust Mortgage posts N1.01 billion profit for 2025

 However, it must remain vigilant about asset quality and credit risks as its loan book continues to grow.

-Additionally, improving cost efficiency and addressing the free float issue will be key to sustaining long-term growth.
+Additionally, improving cost efficiency and addressing the free float issue will be key for sustaining long-term growth.

 If the bank can manage these areas effectively, it should continue its strong performance in the coming years.